-The Certificate in Nursing Education is for registered nurses who already have a MSN.
-It is for nurses who are interested in developing the knowledge and skill needed to teach nursing.
-The program is a nine (9) credit program that prepares experienced nurses with knowledge of curriculum development, teaching and evaluation strategies.
-Courses are offered which enable students to develop course syllabi, prepare for individual class presentations, and utilize evaluative measures.
-Both classroom and clinical teaching strategies are discussed.
-Twelve hours (12) per week of clinical experience are required.
-Students work with an experienced preceptor in the clinical area using the educational model of their choice as a way to experience first hand the role of a faculty member, staff development educator or patient educator.
+The Certificate in Nursing Education is for registered nurses who already have a MSN degree and an active nursing license.
+The program is designed for nurses who are interested in developing the knowledge and skill needed to teach nursing in clinical and/or classroom settings.
+The program is a nine (9) credit program that prepares experienced nurses with knowledge of curriculum development, classroom and clinical teaching, and evaluation strategies.
+Courses are offered which enable students to develop course syllabi, prepare for individual class presentations, and utilize evaluative measures in clinical and classroom environments.
+220 clinical hours with an academic or clinical nurse educator are required to complete the program.
 Application for this certificate program is made through the School of Graduate Studies.
-Applicants must meet all School of Graduate Studies and Department of Nursing admission requirements.
+Applicants must meet all School of Graduate Studies and School of Nursing admission requirements.

-Candidates must comply with the Department of Nursing requirements which are current and include health record, CPR as well at CT RN License.
+Candidates must comply with the School of Nursing requirements include health record, CPR certification, as well as an active Connecticut RN License.